 By taking care of your body today, you are preparing for the future.
 You decrease the risk of mental and physical deterioration and you will be there for your family’s future.
 Here are suggestions to ensure good health as you age.

 Exercise in a way that works for you.

 Surprise: stretching is our favourite activity!
-Stretching improves overall energy, increases range of motion and improves circulation.
+Stretching improves overall energy, increases range of motion, and improves circulation.

-Regardless of fitness levels, taking the time for a quick walk, a bike ride, or doing some strength training exercises outdoors is a great way to get some fresh air and increase movement in your day.
+Regardless of fitness level, taking the time for a quick walk, a bike ride, or doing some strength training exercises outdoors is a great way to get some fresh air and increase movement in your day.
 Consciously move more, doing whatever appeals to you.

 Fuel your body properly.